Have you had an animal-welfare audit conducted on your operation?

-One of the first steps in initiating SWAP is establishing a relationship with a Certified SWAP Educator—or what’s known as a CSE.
+The first step in initiating SWAP is establishing a relationship with a Certified SWAP Educator – or what’s known as a CSE.
 These are the individuals who conduct the on-farm assessment.

-Most producers already know or are working with a CSE (or a potential CSE)—your veterinarian.
+Most producers already know or are working with a CSE (or a potential CSE) – your veterinarian.
 Local Extension agents or local ag educators also might already be certified.
-If they're not, you can encourage them to become certified.
+If they’re not, you can encourage them to do so.

-You also can go to NPB’s Web site at, www.porkboard.org to find the CSE closest to your pork production operation.
-Once at NPB’s site, click on the “SWAP logo” near the bottom right-hand corner, then scroll down until you see the "Locate SWAP Educator" heading.
-Enter your ZIP code and select a “search distance,” then click the button labeled "Locate CSE."
-The names and phone numbers of Certified SWAP Educators in your area will appear on a new screen.
+You can go to NPB’s Web site at, www.porkboard.org to find the CSE closest to your pork production operation.
+Once at NPB’s site, click on the “SWAP logo” near the bottom right-hand corner, then scroll down until you see the “Locate SWAP Educator” heading.
+Enter your ZIP code and select a “search distance,” then click the button labeled “Locate CSE.”
+The names and phone numbers of certified SWAP educators in your area will appear on a new screen.

-If you don't have Internet access or are away from your computer, or prefer to make a phone call, contact the Pork Checkoff Service Center at (800) 456-7675 to obtain information about Certified SWAP Educators in your area.
+If you don’t have Internet access, are away from your computer or simply prefer to make a phone call, contact the Pork Checkoff Service Center at (800) 456-7675 to obtain information about Certified SWAP Educators in your area.

 For more information about SWAP, contact Paul Sundberg at (515) 223-2764 or e-mail him at Paul.Sundberg@porkboard.org.